Cloud Dancer: What Pantone's 2026 Color of the Year Means for Your Jewelry Collection

 Unlike a bold color of the year that demands you build around it, Cloud Dancer plays beautifully with everything you already own.
 Deep sapphires?
 Gorgeous contrast.
 Warm tourmalines?
 Complementary perfection.
 That emerald pendant you reach for constantly?
 A creamy moonstone layered underneath makes it pop even more.

-This is exactly how I design many of my pieces - mixing whites and soft neutrals with vibrant color so you get versatility built right in.
+This is exactly how I design many of my pieces, mixing whites and soft neutrals with saturated color so you get versatility built right in.
 A strand that blends pearls with turquoise.
 An opal pendant with flashes of fire against a milky base.
-These pieces don't fight your wardrobe or your other jewelry - they enhance everything.
+These pieces don't fight your wardrobe or your other jewelry, they enhance everything.

 Why This Matters: When Pantone picks a neutral, it's permission to invest in pieces that won't feel dated next year.
 Cloud Dancer gemstones become the foundation of a collection, not a passing trend.